shlublu/awsmate/docs/source/example_application.rst

 * Use
-    * Using the AWS console
     * Step by step instructions
         * Go to the S3 service page
         * Open the page of the S3 bucket ``awsmate-drop-files-here-<your AWS account number>``
         * Upload a file into this bucket
-            * Go to the CLoudwatch service page
+        * Go to the Cloudwatch service page
         * Follow the "Logs/Log group" link of the left navigation panel
-            * Search for the "/aws/lambda/s3_notification" log group and open it
+        * Search for the ``/aws/lambda/s3_notification`` log group and open it
         * Open the most recent log stream
         * This show a log that contains the result of all methods of ``awsmate.s3.LambdaNotificationEvent`` plus the raw event received from the AWS S3 service.
     * This demonstrates
         * the use of all methods of ``awsmate.s3.LambdaNotificationEvent``
     * Tip: try to delete a file from the S3 bucket and see the corresponding log, try to drop or delete several files in a single action

-    * Using the AWS CLI
-        * All the steps above can be done using the AWS CLI
+.. _LoggerFeatures:

 Logger features: :doc:`logger <logger>` module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Relevant source files:
+* Relevant source files

 All files are relevant but we recommand the following one: